Naran (film): Plot

 Later, Gopi also gets hold of documents under the chit fund scheme headed by Kurup, who later understands that he has been duped but can't do anything to resist.
 Valiya Nambiar understands Gopi's intentions and apologises to Velayudhan for making him promise that he won't beat anyone.
 However, the next day, Valiya Nambiar dies apparently due to a heart attack and his death is mourned by the entire village, including Velayudhan.
 Hamsa provokes him into fixing a fight after his limbs rejuvenate.
 However, Velayudhan plants his walking stick and silences Hamsa.
 The entire village wants Velayudhan back in power.
 Despite heavy rains in the village, Velayudhan plans to carry out his usual river adventure with bandaged limbs much to the fear of Ahmed and Kelappan and sets out to get hold of a log in the river, where he somehow ties himself after which Kelappan and Ahmed try to pull him towards the bank.

 The entire village and even Kurup gets hold of the rope enthusiastically and Velayudhan walks to the shore as the log gets pulled by the group of people.
 That night, Janaki and her daughter are confronted by Gopi, who lusts after her.
 In the following struggle, Janaki and the girl jumps into their well and Gopi escapes.
 In the morning, the cops arrives while Kurup tells Velayudhan that Gopi is responsible and also reveals that he is also the one who killed Valiya Nambiar.
 Velayudhan confronts Hamsa, and breaks his promise with a smile before beating up Hamsa while Kurup reveals to the villagers that Valiya Nambiar was murdered by Gopi.
 Gopi flees in his jeep, but gets interrupted by Velayudhan and the villagers.
-After a long fight, Velayudhan drowns Gopi in the river which kills him, thereby avenging the murders of Valiya Nambiar and Janaki.
+After a long fight, Velayudhan drowns Gopi in the river and kills him, thereby avenging the murders of Valiya Nambiar and Janaki.
 As the police arrives, Velayudhan hides his tears and reveals that he is too happy to see the entire Mullankolli Village present to bid farewell to him.

 Cast

 Production

 Naran was initially the title given for a project starring Mohanlal, directed by Joshiy and written by Ranjan Pramod and a pooja ceremony was held for the film but was cancelled before beginning filming.
 Joshiy adapted the title of that film.
 The film is set in a village in a hilly area.
-It was shot at Hogenakkal village in karnataka and Tamil Nadu.
+It was shot at Hogenakkal village in the inter-state borders Chamarajanagar district of Karnataka and Dharmapuri district of Tamil Nadu.
 Mohanlal performed stunt scenes in the river in Hogenekkal.
 One day, Mohanlal spend an entire day in the river.
 It was after filming that the crew was informed that there was a crocodile in it.